-Recreational Leadership

-An application of leadership principles to the unique problems encountered by physical education and recreational personnel.
+HPR122 3 cr. hr.
+Recreational Leadership An application of leadership principles to the unique problems encountered by physical education and recreational personnel.
 The course includes the methods and materials in recreation leadership.

-Psychology of Sport
+HPR125 Psychology of Sport 3 cr. hr.
 The course provides an opportunity to become acquainted with the many psychological aspects that coaches, athletes, and spectators face in their involvement with sports.
 Emphasis will be given on the psychological and social dimensions of coaching, practice and competitive preparation, and on the psychological traits common to specific sports and athlete personality.

-Casting & Angling
+HPR126 Casting & Angling 1 cr. hr.
 This course will teach the basic rules, strategy, and scoring for the sport of casting & angling.
 Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity.

-Disc Golf, Rules & Fundamentals
+HPR127 Disc Golf, Rules & Fundamentals 1 cr. hr.
 This class will be an introduction to the practice, evaluation and application of disc golf.
 This class will also teach students the rules and etiquette of disc golf.
 Class emphasis will be on improving personal skills and understanding the skill elements involved in disc golf.

-Beginning Archery
+HPR128 Beginning Archery 1 cr. hr.
 Archery is designed to promote and develop the basic skills and knowledge surrounding field shooting, competitive shooting, clout and flight shooting.

 Introduction to Sports Administration 3 cr. hr.
 There is definitely a need for managers who possess sound administrative skills in physical education, health, recreation, and athletics.
 Specifically, the sports administration curriculum is designed to focus on such concepts as business theory, business and finance, marketing and advertising, organizational behavior and corporate fitness programs.

 HPR133 Elementary Physical Education 3 cr. hr.
 This course will introduce the teaching philosophies in the elementary education discipline of physical education.
 It presents the nature, the scope and basic philosophies of the past and present in physical education.
 Historical contributions and current trends which affect the educational processes today and in the past will be discussed.

-HPR134 Intro to Exercise Science 3 cr. hr.
+PR134 Intro to Exercise Science 3 cr. hr.